 No city embodies the Spirit of the West better than Denver.
-That’s on full display each year in January, during the National Western Stock Show.
-This year’s fest is taking place from Saturday through Sunday, January 7th – 22nd, 2023.
+And that’s on full display each year in January, during the National Western Stock Show, with more than 20,000 animals on display.

 Today, the Stock Show is larger than life, just like the Old West.
 During the month-long event, cowboys and cowgirls from across the West and beyond pour into Denver to compete in rodeos, equestrian events, stock shows, BBQ competitions, and more.
 The stock show lasts nearly the entire month of January and there are events each day of the week.

 For instance, you can catch a rodeo or horse show featuring some of the best professional athletes from around the world on almost any day.
 But if rodeos aren’t your cup of cowboy tea, you’re bound to find something interesting in any one of the hundreds of vendor booths.

 The great news: The majority of events are held right by Downtown Denver at the National Western Complex, as well as at the neighboring Denver Coliseum, and the cost of admission into the grounds won’t set you back too much either.

 So what should you make sure to see this year?
 Here are a few don’t-miss events at the National Stock Show:

 1. Kick-Off Parade

 More than 100 Texas longhorns are driven through the streets of Downtown Denver, along the route from Union Station down 17th Street.
 It’s a blast from Denver’s cowtown past, and it’s a bit surreal to behold: a stampede of bulls clomping down the skyscraper-lined streets.